-Analysing economic and demographic trajectories in NSW regions experiencing CSG development
+Economic and demographic trajectories of CSG regions in NSW

-This study will identify current levels and trajectories of economic, social and demographic variables in CSG regions within NSW and analyse whether or not the CSG industry could change the trajectory of these variables.
+This study will identify current levels and trajectories of economic, social and demographic variables, in regions within NSW that are experiencing CSG development, and analyse whether or not the CSG industry could change the trajectory of these variables.

 This research will result in a comprehensive baseline assessment of economic, social and demographic characteristics of CSG regions in NSW and the potential impacts of CSG on these characteristics.

 Economic impacts of early unconventional gas mining: Lessons from the coal seam gas industry in New South Wales, Australia

 - Analysed economic effects of early coal seam gas (CSG) mining in NSW, Australia.

 - Early CSG mining activities can influence regional family income levels.

 - The results are robust to spatial autocorrelation and unobserved heterogeneity.